standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 ## 1. Introduction

 Hurrah!
-So you want to contribute to the digital pattern library (DPL).
-That's great news.
-Here are some helpful guidelines to get you started.
+So you want to contribute to the digital pattern library (DPL)?
+That's great news!
+This guide should get you started.

 ### 1.1 Set up

-If you haven't already set up your development environment, go see [SETUP.md](SETUP.md).
+If you haven't already set up your development environment, see [SETUP.md](SETUP.md).

 ### 1.2 Principles

-* Nothing should be in the pattern library unless it is used; redundant patterns should be deprecated and eventually removed.
+* Nothing should be in the pattern library unless it is used on a live website or web application — we don't build patterns 'just in case'.
+Redundant patterns should be deprecated and eventually removed.
 * The pattern library should be opinionated.